Marine veteran Daniel Penny goes on trial for manslaughter in NYC subway chokehold death of Jordan Neely

 By Eric Levenson, Gloria Pazmino and Mark Morales, CNN

-(CNN) — Opening statements are set to begin Friday for the US military veteran accused of fatally choking a homeless Black man on the New York City subway last year, in a case that touches on the hot-button issues of subway crime, mental illness, race relations and vigilante justice.
+(CNN) — Opening statements are underway Friday in the trial of the US military veteran accused of fatally choking a homeless Black man on the New York City subway last year, in a case that touches on the hot-button issues of subway crime, mental illness, race relations and vigilante justice.

 Daniel Penny, a 26-year-old former Marine, faces charges of second-degree manslaughter and criminally negligent homicide in the May 2023 chokehold death of 30-year-old Jordan Neely.
 Penny has pleaded not guilty and argued he was acting to protect others.